 SilverSneakers is a fitness program for seniors included with many Medicare Advantage plans.
 The SilverSneakers network includes access to thousands of locally owned gyms.
 Check the website for eligibility and ID Number.

-Add PDF of Community Exercise Program Resource List
+Click here to access our Community Exercise Program Resource List

 Personalized Total Knee Class

 Preparation, education and continuity of care are essential for optimum results following your Personalized Knee Replacement surgery.
-This class is designed to help you navigate the process by understanding what to expect during every phase of rehabilitation and how you need to care for your new knew now and in the future.
+This class is designed to help you navigate the process by understanding what to expect during every phase of rehabilitation and how you need to care for your new knee now and in the future.